-Recycling balers are getting brilliant responses thanks to the way in which they can help companies compact various types of recyclables including plastic, paper, cardboard and aluminium.
-When these are compacted, the recyclables become extremely easy to transport.
+When these materials are compacted, the recyclables become extremely easy to transport.
 This not only reduces the cost of handling considerably, but it reduces the stress of getting rid of materials.
-Thanks to the moral pressure to “go green” and demands from the government to reduce waste, these balers are becoming a great choice.
-Below we discuss how a recycling baler works and why it’s beneficial to your business.
+If you have a large amount of waste and are looking to “go green” and reduce your waste impact, these balers are a great choice.
+Below we discuss how they work and why it’s beneficial to your business to have one.

 How does a recycling baler work

 The great thing about a recycling baler is that it can fit into your business with ease.
-You can rent or buy a standalone machine anywhere on site that you find convenient, or an alternative option is to buy a baler model that slots in as part of a larger handling process for materials with conveyor shredders and systems.
+You can rent or buy a standalone machine and place it anywhere on site that you find convenient, or an alternative option is to get a model that slots in as part of a larger handling process for materials such as with conveyor shredders and systems.

 • Manufacturing Plants